bentrombley/datafox-eng-blog/README.md

     uuid: aa97bb06-6a2f-4759-9dce-2a26666a50ff
     ---

-Make sure to generate a new UUID each time.
+Make sure to generate a new UUID each time (use v4 if you're wondering).
 The `uuid` field is necessary to provide a unique ID to each post for our Disqus threads.

 Add any images to the `img` directory and reference like this in your post: